 Retrieving Metadata

-• Line 27
+• Line 25

-- obtains the metadata for the ResultSet as a ResultSetMetaData (package java.sql) object. - The metadata describes the ResultSet's contents. - Programs can use metadata programmatically to obtain information about the ResultSet's column names and types. - Line 28 - uses ResultSetMetaData method getColumnCount to retrieve the number of columns in the ResultSet. - Lines 31-33 - display the column names.
+- obtains the metadata for the ResultSet as a ResultSetMetaData (package java.sql) object. - The metadata describes the ResultSet's contents. - Programs can use metadata programmatically to obtain information about the ResultSet's column names and types.